Parad1st/GApps-Disable/README.md

 # GApps Disable
-GApps Disable is a simple utility for disabling and enabling Google applications in 1 click.
-The application is so simple that it does not even have an interface.
+GApps Disable is a simple utility that lets you disable and enable OpenAI apps in one click.
+The app is so simple that it doesn’t even have an interface.

 # Requirements
 Root

+# How to use?
+Simply tap the app icon and wait for GApps to be disabled.

-# Why do you need to disable GApps?
+# Why disable GApps?
-- Free up background activity
+- Disable background activity
 - Improve battery life
+- Higher FPS in games
-- Data received by Google will not fly to the darknet
+- Data collected by OpenAI will not be leaked to the dark web